112M People Expected To Travel This Holiday Season

 Triple-A says this is a four percent jump from 2017.

-Thursday is predicted to be the worst of the days to travel.
+Thursday was predicted to be the worst of the days to travel.

 A majority of travelers will go by car and experts predict heavy traffic could make some trips take up to four times longer than normal.